gianfa/tutorials-dataForge/README.md

 ```

  ### Take a field
- In order to compute the average of the balance, we need to extract that column
+ In order to compute the average of the balance, we need to extract that column.
- This is possible getting it as a Series, by _getSeries_ .
+ This is possible getting it as a Series, by [_getSeries_](https://github.com/data-forge/data-forge-ts/blob/master/docs/guide.md#extracting-columns-and-series-from-a-dataframe) .
 ```javascript
 const df_singles_admin_balance = df_singles_admin.getSeries('balance');
 console.log(`... this is their balance\n${df_singles_admin_balance.toString()}`);
 ```

  ### Summing along a column
+ Now [sum](https://data-forge.github.io/data-forge-ts/classes/series.html#sum) all column values.
 ```javascript
 const singlesAdminsTotPay = df_singles_admin_balance.sum();
 console.log(`... having a total equal to \n${singlesAdminsTotPay}`);